 Loaded Carrot Cake

 If you’re not coconut lover, I’ll tell you that 2 of my taste testers at this lunch each ate a slice despite not liking coconut.
-It’s just that fabulous.
-Of course, if you’re like my hubby and despise coconut, pineapple and nuts of any kind, I don’t think I’ll be able to miraculously change your taste buds!
+This old fashioned carrot cake is just that fabulous.
+Of course, if you’re like my hubby and despise coconut, pineapple, and nuts of any kind, I don’t think I’ll be able to miraculously change your taste buds!